GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 ---

 🤔 But what if it didn't work?
-Check the [Debugging Steps](zz_debugging.md) for "Database issues"
+Check the [Debugging Steps](zz_debugging.md).

 ---

-After all this work, each future deployment is really easy.
+After all this work, each future deployment is exceedindly less complex.

 ---